lightninglabs/lightning-node-connect/README.md

 ### Compile and run the example

+1. Make sure you're using `golang 1.17.x`.
-1. In this repo, run `make wasm` to compile the example client to WASM.
+2. In this repo, run `make wasm` to compile the example client to WASM.
-2. Run `make example-server` to start the example HTTP server.
+3. Run `make example-server` to start the example HTTP server.
-3. Visit [http://localhost:8080](http://localhost:8080) to see the example client in action.
+4. Visit [http://localhost:8080](http://localhost:8080) to see the example client in action.
 It is recommended to open the browser console (F12) to see the console logs.